Youngho-Cholab/NCC_Code/README.md

 ## Additional Data Extraction
 This code imports data from an Excel file and calculates the refractive index using H₂O₂ concentration, cell volume, H₂O₂ efflux rate, and a formula derived from FDTD modeling.
 The results are saved to a new Excel file.

+## Passage Prediction
+This module enables the prediction of cellular passage numbers (P5 to P15) based on features extracted through NCC.
+It includes training and inference scripts, along with pretrained model weights and clustering-based preprocessing components.

+- `passage_prediction_training.py`: Trains a multi-task neural network to classify passage numbers using features such as ROS efflux, refractive index, and spatial density distributions.
+- `predict_passage_probability.py`: Applies the trained model to new single-cell data and outputs passage prediction probabilities for each sample.
+- `passage_prediction_model.pth`: Pretrained model weights for the passage prediction model.
+- `clustering_params.pkl`: Preprocessing objects including StandardScaler, PCA, KMeans, and DBSCAN used to generate cluster-based input features.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.